Explore

 Oasis: Beyond Wonderwall

-Posted : 8 years, 7 months ago on 11 August 2015 06:23 (A review of Be Here Now)
+Posted : 9 years, 3 months ago on 11 August 2015 06:23 (A review of Be Here Now)

-Oh boy, Be Here Now, talk about a decisive album.
-I’ll cut to the chase and say that I am a lover of Be Here Now and considering it to be one of my favourite albums of all time.
-The album cover symbolises the bombastic nature of the record, and it even narcissistically has the date of its release is on the cover.
-The title, on the other hand, represents the arrogant nature of Oasis at the time whether or not that was intentional; it’s like Oasis are instructing that you are going to be here now!
+Oh boy, Be Here Now, talk about a divisive album.
+I’ll cut to the chase and say that I am a lover of Be Here Now and consider it one of my favourite albums of all time.
+The cover of the album itself symbolises the bombastic nature of the record, and in narcissistic fashion, even displays the album’s release date.
+The title, on the other hand, represents the arrogant nature of Oasis at the time (whether or not that was intentional).
+It’s like Oasis is instructing that you are going to be here now!
 If the first two albums were about trying to achieve your dreams, then Be Here Now was about living those dreams.
-The sound of a band high on coke and on top of the world, a real powerhouse of an album with everything turned up to 11.
+The sound of a band high on coke and on top of the world, a real powerhouse of an album in which everything is turned up to 11.
+Be Here Now is not Morning Glory.
+I don’t want Be Here Now to sound like Morning Glory, we had Morning Glory and now this is something different.
+Unlike the first two albums, the songs on Be Here Now don’t have as many hooks and are not instantly catchy; Be Here Now is a dirtier, meaner record.
+When I first listened to the album I didn’t instantly latch onto it and took me a few listens to grow on me, unlike the first two albums which were love on first listen.

-Critics praised Be Here Now on its initial release, only later to detract their praises.
-The complete opposite to what happened to Morning Glory, which received mixed reviews on initial release and later went on to receive acclaim.
+Critics praised Be Here Now on its initial release, only later to detract from their praises.
+The complete opposite of what happened to Morning Glory, which received mixed reviews on the initial release and later went on to receive acclaim.
 Are people just conformist drones who listened to Oasis because it was the “cool” thing to do and backlashed against the band when Be Here Now turned out not to be another Morning Glory; or perhaps I’m just in a minority opinion who think this album is amazing?
 Who knows?
 Regardless, for me Definitely Maybe, (What’s the Story) Morning Glory? and Be Here Now will always be the holy trinity of Oasis albums.
 Be Here Now, I salute you!

 Be Here Now Era B-Sides and Rarities